[Skip to Content]

 Does Voxelotor Cause Side Effects?

 Most people who take voxelotor do well.
-Rarely, someone might get a headache, diarrhea, stomach pain, nausea, tiredness, a rash, or a fever.
+Possible side effects include headache, diarrhea, stomach pain, and nausea.
+Rarely, someone might have tiredness, a rash, or a fever.

 How Much Does Voxelotor Cost?